 2. “A Christmas Dream, and How It Came to Be True” by Louisa May Alcott

 Alcott seems to have a genuine love for Christmas.
 She includes memorable Christmas scenes in her novel Little Women, but she also wrote a number of Christmas short stories and novellas.
 (You can get them all gathered into one volume here.)
 Alcott was a fan of Charles Dickens’s Christmas stories, and “A Christmas Dream” is a children’s version of A Christmas Carol.
+This would make a great Christmas story to read aloud to your kids!

 Read it here